BeeNag/foodsteps-developer-test/README.md

 I have completed the tasks that have been requested.
 I have left some comments in some of the places where I think there could be improvements (especially in the search bar!).

-I would also like to add a breif comment here that I would probably have updated the typescript configuration file to include path aliases next to make the imports tidier.
+I would also like to add a brief comment here that I would probably have updated the typescript configuration file to include path aliases next to make the imports tidier.